Reusable Functions

 FAQs#

-Yes, the EIP3 secret is similar to an account index for derived public keys, as confirmed by user 'Aberg (Satergo dev)'.
-In Satergo wallet it is called the "address index" and custom indices can be used.
+Yes, the EIP-3 secret functions similarly to an account index for deriving public keys.
+As confirmed by user 'Aberg (Satergo dev)', the Satergo wallet refers to this as the "address index," and custom indices can be utilized.

-How do I convert a Coll[Byte] of proposition bytes to SigmaProp type?#
+How do I convert a Coll[Byte] of proposition bytes to the SigmaProp type?#

-method, this is probably what you need to convert bytes to a SigmaProp.
+method is likely what you need to convert proposition bytes (Coll[Byte]

-Can I insert two tokens with the same ID but different amounts in a box?#
+Can I insert two tokens with the same ID but different amounts into a box?#

-You can, but some offchain code may get confused.
-The amounts would get merged into one entry in the box's tokens array.
+Yes, you can, but be aware that some off-chain code might become confused.
+The amounts will be merged into a single entry in the box's tokens array.

-How do I fix "Tree root should be real but was UnprovenSchnorr(ProveDlog(Ecp(..." error?#
+How do I fix the "Tree root should be real but was UnprovenSchnorr(ProveDlog(Ecp(..." error?#

 As a complete coding beginner, should I learn Java then Scala before ErgoScript?#

-It's recommended to focus on learning UTXO model concepts first.
-The courses at https://docs.ergoplatform.com/dev/get-started/ are a good starting point without needing Java or Scala.
+It's generally recommended to focus on understanding UTXO model concepts first, rather than diving deep into Java or Scala initially.
+The courses available at https://docs.ergoplatform.com/dev/get-started/ provide a good starting point without requiring prior Java or Scala knowledge.

 How are dApp fees handled in ErgoScript contracts?#

-In ErgoScript, fees are handled explicitly as part of the transaction building process.
-See the Token Sale Service contract example: https://github.com/ergoplatform/ergoscript-by-example/blob/main/tokenSalesService.md
+In ErgoScript, fees are handled explicitly during the transaction building process, not directly within the script logic itself.
+The script verifies conditions based on the transaction outputs.
+See the Token Sale Service contract example for illustration: https://github.com/ergoplatform/ergoscript-by-example/blob/main/tokenSalesService.md

 Key aspects: